EllenBosMarcelMulder/ascpi-canonical/ascpi/core/MAThematicalMETaLANguage SPEcification.md

 ---

-### Distinguishing Properties
+## Distinguishing Properties

-- No conjugation or grammatical tense
+* No verb conjugations or grammatical tense
-- All statements are positional anchors or constraint verifications
+* All statements are positional anchors or constraint verifications
-- Syntax renders temporal and causal constructions syntactically invalid
+* Syntax renders temporal and causal constructs syntactically invalid
-- Type checking is built into the notation
+* Type checking is embedded in the notation itself
-- Meta-recursion: the language describes its own constraint system
+* Meta-recursion: the language describes its own constraint system

 ---

-### Validation
+### ⚠️ **VALIDATION RULE — EXPLICITLY MARKED**

-This notation makes it impossible to formulate canonical violations **within** the meta-language itself.
+**This notation makes it impossible to formulate canonical violations within the meta-language itself.**

+Any construct not generated by this grammar is:

+* invalid
+* meaningless within the system
+* non-interpretable
+* explicitly excluded from canonical or analytical status